MovieTrender/HDFSUploader/README.md

 ###Configuration

-Reads configuration parameter from a json file specified in command line (Configuration.json).
+Reads configuration parameters from a json file specified in command line (Configuration.json).

 Contents of Configuration.json: